neon-bindings/rfcs/text/0000-native-cli.md

 npm init @neon/app my-app
 ```
 (Note that as a _programming_ syntax, this might arguably be preferable for the visual distinction.
 But the command-line is meant to be quick and easy to type and remember.)
 Another option would be to support both as aliases for each other, but this might just overwhelm users with pointless choices.

+We could offer a zero-argument version of `create-neon`, which would initialize an existing project.
+However, this approach irrevocably modifies a user's existing directory structure, which can leave them in a painful intermediate state on failure.
+It's a more robust and less stressful user experience to know that `create-neon` will only ever build a new directory structure from scratch, and if anything goes wrong it's safe to delete the generated directory and start over.

+Moreover, despite the historical behavior of `npm init`, this approach of generating a new directory structure from scratch is standard practice these days not only in the Rust ecosystem (with `cargo new`), but in the JS ecosystem as well with tools like [`create-react-app`](https://create-react-app.dev)—which was in fact the tool that inspired the extensibility of `npm init`.
+So we appear to be safely within the bounds of idiomatic JS tooling behavior.

 # Unresolved questions
 [unresolved]: #unresolved-questions